🌐 Network Fix

 01

-This error is often caused by a temporary connection issue between your device and router.
+This clears temporary connection issues between your device and the network.

 • Turn off your router